breakthebull/pmf/README.md

 ## 📜 Changelog

+### v1.0.3
+- Added images that can be turned off easily.

 ### v1.0.2
 - Added [Big Calendar Plugin](obsidian://show-plugin?id=big-calendar) support for easier customization of the calendar appearance in the side panels.
 - Fixed Nav file drift.